georgebyte/georgebyte.com/_drafts/angular-architecture-for-larger-applications.md

     - OnPush change detection strategy and immutable objects -->

-Note: All code examples used in this post are parts of the [Coffee Election app](https://github.com/jurebajt/coffee-election-ng-app-example){:target='_blank'}.
+Note: All code examples used in this post are simplified snippets of code from the [Coffee Election app](https://github.com/jurebajt/coffee-election-ng-app-example){:target='_blank'}.
 Coffee Election app is an Angular app showcasing the scalable Angular app architecture described in this post.
 It lets its users vote for their favorite type of coffee and displays voting results.
+To see actual, non-simplified implementations, just click on the file name above code blocks.

 ## 1. Main ideas and concepts